AkifumiSato/vercel-meetup-slide/slides.md

   - Written by Mr. Rauch.
 - **Don't break history, enhance it**
   - `Back should be quick; users don't expect data to have changed much.`
-  - Scroll position and UI state should be restored by browser back / forward.
+  - Scroll position and UI state would be better restored by browser back / forward.

 ---
 layout: sub-section